OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 ADVERSE REACTIONS

-In clinical trials, the most common adverse reaction was eye pain following instillation which was reported in approximately 16% of patients.
-Eye pain may arise as corneal healing occurs.
-Other adverse reactions occurring in 1% to 10% of OXERVATE patients included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation, photophobia, tearing, and headache.
+The most common adverse reaction with OXERVATE (~16%) was eye pain.
+Other adverse reactions with OXERVATE (1% to 10%) included corneal deposits, foreign body sensation, ocular hyperemia, ocular inflammation, photophobia, tearing, and headache.

-Please see full Prescribing Information for OXERVATE.
+Please read the full Prescribing Information for OXERVATE.

 References: 1.
 Mastropasqua L, Massaro-Giordano G, Nubile M, Sacchetti M. Understanding the pathogenesis of neurotrophic keratitis: the role of corneal nerves.
 J Cell Physiol.
 2017;232:717-724.
 2. Dua HS, Said DG, Messmer EM, et al. Neurotrophic keratopathy.
 Prog Retin Eye Res.
 2018;66:107-131.
-3. Labetoulle M, Baudouin C, Calonge M, et al. Role of corneal nerves in ocular surface homeostasis and disease.
-Acta Ophthalmol.
-2019;97:137-145.
-4. Saad S, Abdelmassih Y, Saad R, et al. Neurotrophic keratitis: frequency, etiologies, clinical management and outcomes.
+3. Ruiz-Lozano RE, Hernandez-Camarena JC, Loya-Garcia D, Merayo-Lloves J, Rodriguez-Garcia A. The molecular basis of neurotrophic keratopathy: Diagnostic and therapeutic implications.
+A review.
 Ocul Surf.
+2021;19:224-240.
+4. OXERVATE® (cenegermin-bkbj) ophthalmic solution 0.002% (20 mcg/mL) [US package insert].
+San Mateo, CA: Dompé U.S. Inc.; 2024.
+5. Choi CJ, Liu L, Qian Y, Herrinton LJ.
+Neurotrophic keratopathy: clinical presentation and outcomes in 354 eyes in a community-based population.
+Eur J Ophthalmol.
+2024;34(4):1085-1094.
+6. Saad S, Abdelmassih Y, Saad R, et al. Neurotrophic keratitis: frequency, etiologies, clinical management and outcomes.
+Ocul Surf.
 2020;18:231-236.
-5. Roth M, Dierse S, Alder J, Holtmann C, Geerling G. Incidence, prevalence, and outcome of moderate to severe neurotrophic keratopathy in a German tertiary referral center from 2013 to 2017.
+7. Roth M, Dierse S, Alder J, Holtmann C, Geerling G. Incidence, prevalence, and outcome of moderate to severe neurotrophic keratopathy in a German tertiary referral center from 2013 to 2017.
 Graefes Arch Clin Exp Ophthalmol.
 2022;260:1961-1973.
-6. Sacchetti M, Lambiase A. Diagnosis and management of neurotrophic keratitis.
+8. Vera-Duarte GR, Jimenez-Collado D, Kahuam-López N, et al. Neurotrophic keratopathy: general features and new therapies.
+Surv Ophthalmol.
+2024;69(5):789-804.
+9. Sacchetti M, Lambiase A. Diagnosis and management of neurotrophic keratitis.
 Clin Ophthalmol.
 2014;8:571-579.
-7. Versura P, Giannaccare G, Pellegrini M, Sebastiani S, Campos EC.
-Neurotrophic keratitis: current challenges and future prospects.
-Eye Brain.
-2018;10:37-45.
-8. NaPier E, Camacho M, McDevitt TF, Sweeney AR.
-Neurotrophic keratopathy: current challenges and future prospects.
-Ann Med.
-2022;54:666-673.